1. Do you only accept students with a background in health care related fields?

 Please email us or call us to schedule an advising session to get started.
 Email email@example.com or call 608 265 6267.
 We offer the Consumer Health Advocacy certificate to ALL current graduate students at UW-Madison, including Law, Medicine, Public Health, Social Work, Genetic Counseling, Pharmacy, Nursing, etc. Certificate requirements differ based on your degree program.

 7. What is the difference between the For-Credit and Non-Credit certificate options?

 The program content is the same for both options.
 For-Credit students will receive graduate level credits on a UW-Madison transcript.
 Non-Credit students will receive Continuing Education Units (CEUs) through the University of Wisconsin-Extension.

-8. What is the difference between individual-level patient advocacy track and system/policy level health advocacy track?
+8. What is the difference between individual-level patient advocacy and system/policy level health advocacy?

 9. What is the difference between a certificate and a certification?

 A certificate indicates completion of a course or series of courses with a specific focus.
 Students will receive a certificate in the Consumer Health Advocacy Certificate Program from the Center for Patient Partnerships at the University of Wisconsin – Madison upon satisfactory completion of our program.
 Certification includes an experience and education component and usually requires passing an exam.
 It allows a practitioner to put letters after his or her name (e.g., CPP, CPA).
-The center is currently working with other stakeholders to create a voluntary certification for patient advocates.
+There are several certification options available for patient advocates.

 10. What if I don’t live in Madison, WI?
 Can I still enroll?